 The states with the most job growth for Zoologist & Wildlife Biologist are Indiana, Utah, and Washington.
 Watch out if you plan on working in Kansas, Alaska, or Tennessee.
 These states have the worst job growth for this type of profession.

-How Much Does a Zoologist & Wildlife Biologist Make?
+Salary for a Zoologist & Wildlife Biologist

 Zoologists and Wildlife Biologists who work in District of Columbia, Massachusetts, or Connecticut, make the highest salaries.